jgoalby/jgoalby.github.io/games/template/readme.md

 # Next
 - Fix the button for clear cache.
 Make a form button?
+- Make a style for the notification text

 # hmmmm.
 - What about if I add callbacks to buttons for the x and y positions?